 One element of the Affordable Health Care act was to have a compulsory insurance element.
 If people choose not to take out insurance, they have to pay a tax premium.
 The idea is that by encouraging people to purchase, it will lower overall premiums as people with lower-risk will join the ‘insurance pool.’

 George Akerlof investigated the asymmetry of information in the market for second-hand cars.

-Akerlof suggested the problem of adverse selection distorted the market, leading to lower prices and lower average quality of cars.
+Akerlof suggested the problem of adverse selection distorted the market, leading to lower prices and the lower average quality of cars.

-Others have suggested the second-hand car market can try use warranties and quality controls to overcome this problem of poor information.
+Others have suggested the second-hand car market can try to use warranties and quality controls to overcome this problem of poor information.